cathxrsis/cathxrsis.github.io/drafts/2022-06-30-A-Machine-Named-Desire.md

 ## The Arrow of Desire

 So far, we've developed a standard pattern for an adaptive system.
 There is a concept, though, that we've been implicitly talking about that we haven't accounted for in our pattern.
 That concept is the *purpose* or *goal* of the system.
+From this point forward, we will make the constraint that only *Action* and *Learning* can be used to

 To begin with talking about purpose and goals, we should first make a distinction in the *Understanding* model.
 If our system has a goal then it must be encoded in the *Understanding* therefore we can cut part of our *Understanding* with a distinction and call it *the Ideal*.
 However, it is also equally valid to make this distinction out of *the Real* too---*the Ideal* could just as easily be outside of the scope of our system's perspective.
 This is why I've neglected the systems part of DSRP because, depending on the situation, the desiring machine pattern can be cut up by system boundaries in many ways.
 This new distinction brings with it a new relationship that we'll call *Desire*.
 This new relationship is an input to the *Action* process.

 ![Adding desire](../images/desire_desire.png){width=300px}

 *Desire* is the difference between *Understanding* and *the Ideal*.
+It therefore acts as an error signal that drives *Action*.
+That is to say that if *the Ideal* and *Understanding* do not differ, there will be no desire and therefore *Action* will not occur.
+A larger difference between *Understanding* and *the Ideal* creates a larger *Desire* signal and therefore drives greater *Action*.
+Depending on the desiring machine, *Desire* can be a multi-dimensional vector whose basis may not be orthogonal---that is to say, that more complex desiring machines can produce conflicting *Desire* which is caused by inconsistencies in *The ideal* and/or *Understanding*.

+*Desire* is not the only relationship between *the Real*, *Understanding* and *the Ideal*.
+The *Learning* process is also guided by the difference between *Understanding* and *the Ideal*.

 ![Adding meaning](../images/desire_meaning.png){width=300px}

 ## Critique

 The final relationship to create on the diagram is the one that changes *the Ideal*.
+As a desiring machine only has access to *the Real* through *Learning* and *Action*

 ![The whole desiring machine](../images/desire_machinefull.png){width=300px}